 The FAA expects that the FAA Enterprise Network Services Program will comprise one or more service-based contracts in which the contractor will be responsible for the design, provisioning, integration, operation, and maintenance of the FAA Enterprise Network Services Program network, services, and operational support systems.
 FAA Enterprise Network Services Program will encompass all required system resources to support FAA-defined telecommunications and information management service needs terminated at Service Delivery Points (SDPs) within FAA facilities and required field locations.

 The FAA envisions that FAA Enterprise Network Services Program will support the following objectives:

 - Maintain the high levels of availability, survivability, security, and performance that are required for NAS mission critical applications.

 - Provide dynamic service provisioning, reconfiguration and configuration management capabilities.

 - Provide insight and visibility into the network service configuration and operations.

-- Support evolution to future technologies to benefit both NAS and Administrative users.
+- Evolve to future technologies that may benefit both NAS and Administrative users.

-- Manage transition and lifecycle network costs for both NAS and FAA Administrative users.
+- Manage initial and lifecycle costs for both NAS and administrative communications needs.